- 6:00 p.m.

 City Council Goals and Work Programs

-The City Council annually sets goals to determine the highest priorities for the City organization to implement each fiscal year (click here for the 2018-19 Council Goals).
+The City Council annually sets goals to determine the highest priorities for the City organization to implement each fiscal year.
+On March 4, 2019 the Council adopted its list of Council Goals for 2019-21 (click here for the Council Goals).
 The goals are shown in three categories of relative priority: Major City Goals, Other Important Goals, and Address as Resources Permit.
-The Major City Goals for 2018-19 are:
+The Major City Goals for 2019-21 are:

 The Council also approves work programs developed by staff for each of the Major City Goals to specify what